quicwg/wg-materials/ietf103/minutes.md

 ekr: mildly in favor
 mike: existing alignment is to allow push promise
 jana: more in favor. imagine a world without push and then you don't need this.
-dimitri: to ian still need to support peers that frame data
+dmitri: to ian still need to support peers that frame data
 kazuho: server timings as trailer is a good use case

 [initial priority]